weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-cohere.md

 ## Module configuration

 :::tip
-This module is enabled and pre-configured in Weaviate Cloud Services.
+If you use Weaviate Cloud Services (WCS), this module is already enabled and pre-configured.
 You cannot edit the configuration in WCS.
 :::

 :::caution